derekcavaliero/gtm-adapters/README.md

 # Google Tag Manager Adapters
 This is a repository that contains adapters for sending interaction data to the GTM dataLayer for various embedded content ranging from Live Chat, Video, Forms etc...

+Please note, these adapaters are meant to be abstract.
+They are build to send raw data into the dataLayer for use inside various tags and triggers via variables.
+This repository is NOT focused on any specific adtech/martech implementation.

 ## Forms

 ### HubSpot